The Light Between Us: Developing Desire Through the Female Gaze

 The Endurance of Dignity

 Why does this matter?
-Why bother with the architecture of safety, the collaboration of agency, and the honesty of naturalism?
+Why consider safety, agency, and sensory setting together?

 As writers, we are developing our own negatives.
 Every scene we write is an exposure.